stem-piano/stem-piano-g-main/documentation/users_manual.md

 * Below sca_sw1_position2.
 * OFF = Calibration values are applied to signals normally.
 * ON = Disable calibration.
 No calibration values are applied to signals.
 Most likely the volume will be uneven.
 See below.
 * OFF->ON = When move switch from OFF to ON, the calibration values in nonvolatile memory are deleted.
+Powering up with switch off may not delete.
 * ON->OFF = No effect on nonvolatile memory.

 ## Velocity Dynamic Range Setup